itsmeshyam619/Qoutes_app/README.md

 4. Open your browser and go to [http://localhost:5000](http://localhost:5000)

 ## API Endpoints
+initially these endpoints are used for generating random jokes , so read the code once before you modify it..

 - `GET /jokes` — Get all quotes
 - `GET /jokes/random` — Get a random quote